 On a serious note, being a member of the RIP Squad has given me the opportunity to develop close relationships with the players and coaches.
 Sam Ostarello has become one of my best friends and Drey Mingo asked me to marry her on Twitter after she found out I'm a huge Atlanta Braves fan (I'm consistently let down every October).
 I have good faith when I say the ladies on the team enjoy having me around, but I could be totally wrong and be absolutely hated.
 God knows my occasional hot shooting streaks on the practice court would warrant dislike and ire.
 As for the coaching staff, Coach Versyp has been greater than I ever could have imagined.
 Lindsay Wisdom-Hylton still has some game, but throws passes like Uncle Rico from Napoleon Dynamite.

-, a former player under Coach Versyp, runs the point guard position when we don't have enough guys show up for practice.
+Nadine Morgan works out more than anyone I know and could absolutely put me in the sleeper hold if she wanted.
+Christy Smith, a former player under Coach Versyp, runs the point guard position when we don't have enough guys show up for practice.
 She also has more of a six-pack than any of us practice guys.

 To say I'm thankful for the Purdue women's basketball program would be an understatement.
 It ranks up there with the invention of fire, Hostess cupcakes and the three-point line.